OneGov/onegov-cloud/src/onegov.election_day/docs/format_election_en.md

 `list_name`|Name of list of candidate.
 Only with Proporz elections.
 `list_id`|ID of the list of the candidate.
 Only with Proporz elections.
 `list_number_of_mandates`|Total number of mandates of the list.
 Only with Proporz elections.
-`list_votes`|Total number if list votes.
+`list_votes`|Number of list votes per municipality.
 Only with Proporz elections.
 `list_connection`|ID of the list connection.
 Only with Proporz elections.
 `list_connection_parent`|ID of the superordinate list connection.
 Only with Proporz elections and if it is a sub-list connection.
 `candidate_id`|ID of the candidate.